 - Have a minimum 3.0 grade point average in the two years of the Doctor of Pharmacy degree program

 (Note: The Doctor of Pharmacy degree does not require a prior baccalaureate degree as the educational requirements in the Doctor of Pharmacy degree program exceed those for a baccalaureate degree.)

 Timing of Application/Admission

-All application materials must be received by April 1st for the Fall semester.
-Pharmacy students should express their interest in the Pharm.D./MPH Joint Degree program during the first professional year of study and seek the advice and direction of the faculty member in the Department of Pharmaceutical Outcomes and Policy who serves as Program Coordinator for the Joint Degree curriculum with the MPH program.
-Students should maintain regular contact with the Program Coordinator in the College of Pharmacy.
-The support and endorsement of the Department of Pharmaceutical Outcomes and Policy for the student’s application is required.
+All application materials must be received by Match 1 for the Summer semester and July 1 for the Fall semester.
+Pharmacy students should express their interest in the Pharm.D./MPH combination degree program during the first professional year of study and seek the advice and direction of the Program Coordinator in the College of Pharmacy for the combination degree program.
+The support and endorsement of the College of Pharmacy’s for the student’s application is required.

-Students should feel free to contact Telisha Martin (firstname.lastname@example.org; 352-273-6444) or Abraham G. Hartzema, PharmD (Hartzema@cop.ufl.edu) if they have questions regarding the MPH/PharmD joint degree program.
+Students should feel free to contact Telisha Martin (email@example.com; 352-273-6444) or Dr. Steven M. Smith (firstname.lastname@example.org) if they have questions regarding the PharmD/MPH joint degree program.